Robert Lawson (architect): Appraisal and legacy

 At the time of Lawson's work the rival schools of Classical and Gothic architecture were both equally fashionable.
 In his ecclesiastical commissions, Lawson worked exclusively for the Protestant denominations and thus never received the opportunity to build a great church in the classical style.
 His major works therefore have to be appraised through his use of the Gothic.
 First Church thus has to be regarded as his masterpiece.
 His classical works, though often competently and skillfully executed, were mostly confined to smaller public buildings.
 He never had the opportunity to refine and hone his classical ideas, and therefore these never had the opportunity to make the same impact as his Gothic works.

 Much of Lawson's work is either demolished or much altered.
-Two of his timber Gothic churches survive at Kakanui (1870) and East Gore (1881).
+Two of his timber Gothic churches survive at Kakanui (1870) and the East Gore Presbyterian Church.
 The designs still standing (which include all of the works described in detail above) have ensured that Lawson's reputation has fully recovered from the condemnation he received following the Seacliff enquiry.

 Today, Lawson is lauded as the architect of some of New Zealand's finest historic buildings.
 The Otago Branch of the New Zealand Historic Places Trust has inaugurated a memorial lecture programme, the RA Lawson Lecture, which is presented in Dunedin annually by an eminent local or overseas speaker.